Low-Cost Business Model

 low cost business model advantages

-Bigger profit
+Bigger Profit

 When you develop a lean cost structure, you can have greater margins than other companies will usually achieve.
-This way, you are offering a strong value proposition to your customers – the same product/service at a lower price – and assuring a bigger profit
+This way, you are offering a strong value proposition to your customers — the exact product/service at a lower price — and assuring a bigger profit

-Sustainable business
+Sustainable Business

 Whenever you have a lean cost structure, you are reducing the risks and threats that your business may face.
 That turns your company into a more sustainable and secure business.
-Mainly because if some crisis happens, that causes a price war, your company is already prepared for the circumstances.
+Mainly because if some crisis happens that causes a price war, your company is already prepared for the circumstances.

-Reinvested capital
+Reinvested Capital

-Reduced competition
+Reduced Competition

-Increased sales
+Increased Sales

-Close relationships
+Close Relationships

 Price War